NightfuryEquinn/Star-System/README.md

 <br/>
 I even designed my own logo and created a wireframe in Figma.
 <br/>
-It is still under development, but there are some information about my professional-side.
+It is just a simple model showcase website but there are some information about my professional-side.

 <hr/>